aihamhatem/sklearn_benchmarking/README.md

 Methods:
 - get_regression_params : returns a list with all sklearn regression methods that are currently available for use
-- get_classification_params: returns a list with all sklearn classification methods that are currently available for use
+- get_classification_params : returns a list with all sklearn classification methods that are currently available for use
 - classification_methods : executes the classification methods selected by the user, and returns a dictionary
 - regression_methods : executes the regressions methods selected by the user, and returns a dictionary